Bingham-Research-Center/fine-llms/README.md

 4.  **Run the Fine-Tuning Script:** Run the `fine_tune.py` script to upload your data and create the fine-tuning job:

     ```bash
-    python scripts/fine_tune.py
+    python -m scripts.fine_tune
     ```

-5.  **Start the Job:** The script will create the job but will not start it automatically.
-You will need to go to the Mistral website to review the job and manually start the training process.
+5.  **Job Started Automatically:** The script will automatically create and start the fine-tuning job.
+You can monitor its progress and retrieve details on the Mistral website or via the API.